The world is in crisis, there are no excuses. We need to act, and we need to act fast!

 Historically, external noise considerations and facade sound insulation have been deliberately excluded from Building Regulations, as they are site-specific issues.
 The Planning system is therefore currently seen as the regulatory regime with the best opportunity to require concurrent consideration of noise and thermal comfort, even though these issues would seem to sit within the remit of Building Regulations.
 In the past there have only been occasional Planning requirements to consider the indoor noise and mitigation of overheating in an integrated, holistic manner.
 With the previous lack of appropriate design criteria and little explanation of the issues in the complex and inter-related fields, it has been difficult for Planners and Environmental Health practitioners to specify suitable requirements.
 Apex Acoustics has demonstrated that in 85% of planning applications, the acoustic designers assumed that windows were closed to provide acceptable acoustic conditions, while the mechanical designers assumed windows were open to provide acceptable thermal conditions

-This ground-breaking guide proposes allowing tolerances over the annual average internal noise level limits that are normally applied to new dwellings, for the reduced portion of the year when opening windows may be required to mitigate overheating.
+This ground-breaking AVO guide proposes allowing tolerances over the annual average internal noise level limits that are normally applied to new dwellings, for the reduced portion of the year when opening windows may be required to mitigate overheating.
 It suggests a balanced approach, such that if the overheating risk is lower – with less reliance on opening windows, for less frequent periods – then it is suggested that occupants may accept slightly higher noise levels.
 If there is a high reliance on opening windows, such that they are required for a greater proportion of the year, then a lower noise level limit would be more appropriate.
 The identification of design criteria enables the industry to respond by developing the most advantageous solutions In many locations where new residential development is desirable opening windows permit excessive external noise ingress, and attenuated vents may be a more appropriate solution.
-The guide provides a framework for assessment and separate criteria to associate with both ventilation and provision of thermal comfort.
+The AVO guide provides a framework for assessment and separate criteria to associate with both ventilation and provision of thermal comfort.
 External noise is treated separately from internal (building services) sources of noise because people respond to these different noise sources in different ways.

 This concept has been encouraged also in the works of CIBSE: ‘TM59 : Design Methodology for the Assessment of Overheating risk in homes.’
 This paper highlighted how many new and refurbished homes have designs that contribute to overheating risk by having high proportions of glazing (resulting in excessive solar heat gains) inadequate ventilation strategies or mechanical ventilation systems that are not delivering the intended air rate changes.